County Court Judgements

 If you’ve had a County Court Judgement (CCJ) registered against you within the last 6 years, you may find it more difficult, or more expensive to find a loan.
 We specialise in helping people with CCJs, even if you’ve been rejected by other lenders.

-- Personal and Homeowner loans
+- Personal or homeowner loans available

 - Loans for almost any purpose